-These countries have very low per capita income and many residents live in very poor conditions, including lacking access to education and health care.
+These countries have very low per capita income, and many residents live in very poor conditions, including lacking access to education and health care.
 Additionally, underdeveloped countries have obsolete methods of production and social organization.
 These nations often experience high birth rates and high population growth, further contributing to their widespread poverty.

 The most accurate way to categorize the development of countries is by using the Human Development Index (HDI).
-The Human Development index looks at each country's human development such as life expectancy, education, and per capita income indicators.
+The Human Development index looks at each country's human development, such as life expectancy, education, and per capita income indicators.
 Human Development Index ranks countries on a scale from 0-1, from least developed to most developed.
-There are four tiers: low human developed (0-.55), medium human development (.55-.70), high human development (.70-80), and very high human development (.80-1.0).
+There are four tiers: low human development (0-.55), medium human development (.55-.70), high human development (.70-80), and very high human development (.80-1.0).